 There are so many cruelty-free products on the market, you can slowly replace all your household items in a painless veganizing of you home and personal care products (Dr. Bronner’s soap can do almost anything).
 Don’t beat yourself up too hard if you accidentally purchase a non-vegan item, just use that drive to search out an alternative for next time.
 Your purchasing power means a lot, and it seems like the dollar counts more than the vote these days, so buy wisely.

 On Detox and Cravings: It’s highly likely you will detox when you go vegan.
 It’s not fun.
 I was a vegetarian for over 7 years and thought it would be fine.
 I had a horrible headache and flu-like symptoms for nearly a week before the benefits of veganism kicked in.
 Benefits?
-Here’s a list of 57 Health Benefits of veganism.
+Here’s a list of benefits of veganism.
 After I detoxed, I didn’t really crave any animal products–I took it as an opportunity to learn about new foods and expand my palate.
 If I really miss something from my childhood, I’ll find a great tasting (more often than not better) vegan alternative and make that instead.
 Not to mention, I feel healthy, my skin looks..pretty good if I dare say so, and I rarely ever get sick–too busy eating delicious food I guess!

 Learn to listen to your sweet tooth and eat fruit 🙂 Green smoothies are complete meals and fantastic breakfasts; and having fruit for breakfast will energize you more than caffeine, naturally.
 Do not fear carbs, they’re actually good for you, and while you can make as many decadent cashew cheesecakes as you like (not judging, I’m 110% guilty, just speaking from experience), they’re still cheesecakes~just better because they’re vegan 😉

 I know it seems like a lot to learn, but after a while you realize you can veganize anything…and you will!